mojaloop/ml-perf-characterization/fspiop-transfers/batch-processing/README.md

 # FSPIOP Transfers Performance Characterization with Batch processing

-_Note: Currently batch processing is implemented for only `position-prepare` messages._
+_Note: Currently batch processing is implemented for only `position-prepare` messages.
+And there is an open PR for central-ledger [central-ledger/968](https://github.com/mojaloop/central-ledger/pull/968)._

 ## Status